mono/website/docs/gui/gtksharp/widgets/range-widgets.md

 Update Policy
 =============

-The [http:/monodoc/P:Gtk.Range.UpdatePolicy update policy] of a range widget defines at what points during user interaction it will change the value field of its Adjustment and emit the [http:/monodoc/E:Gtk.Adjustment.ValueChanged Gtk.Adjustment.ValueChanged] event for this Adjustment.
-The update policies are held in the [http:/monodoc/T:Gtk.UpdateType Gtk.UpdateType] enumeration and can have one of three values.
+The [update policy](http://docs.go-mono.com/index.aspx?link=P:Gtk.Range.UpdatePolicy) of a range widget defines at what points during user interaction it will change the value field of its Adjustment and emit the [Gtk.Adjustment.ValueChanged](http://docs.go-mono.com/index.aspx?link=E:Gtk.Adjustment.ValueChanged) event for this Adjustment.
+The update policies are held in the [Gtk.UpdateType](http://docs.go-mono.com/index.aspx?link=T:Gtk.UpdateType) enumeration and can have one of three values.

  Gtk.UpdateType.Continuous (default)
 The ValueChanged event is emitted continuously, i.e., whenever the slider is moved by even the tiniest amount.